 - a.
-Earthworks not listed in Rule 8A.5.1.1 must not exceed the scale thresholds in Rule 8A.5.1.3, Rule 8A.5.1.4 or Rule 8A.5.1.5 to be considered earthworks - small scale.
-Earthworks that exceed these thresholds are treated as earthworks - large scale. - b.
-For earthworks subject to Rule 8A.5.1.3, Rule 8A.5.1.4 or Rule 8A.5.1.5, where earthworks are located in one or more of the overlay zones or mapped areas indicated within those rules, the most restrictive scale threshold applies for the purposes of determining activity status. - c.
+All earthworks not listed in Rule 8A.5.1.1 must not exceed the scale thresholds in Rule 8A.5.1.3, Rule 8A.5.1.4 or Rule 8A.5.1.5 to be considered earthworks small scale.
+Earthworks that exceed these thresholds are treated as earthworks large scale. - b.
+Where earthworks are located in one or more of the overlay zones or mapped areas indicated in Rule 8A.5.1.3, Rule 8A.5.1.4 or Rule 8A.5.1.5, the most restrictive scale threshold applies for the purposes of determining activity status. - c.
 Resource consents will be assessed against all scale thresholds that are contravened.

-8A.5.1.3 Maximum change in finished ground level for earthworks not listed in Rule 8A.5.1.1 a.
+8A.5.1.3 Maximum change in finished ground level

+a.
 The maximum change in finished ground level to be considered earthworks - small scale is as follows:

-Zoı ne/Overlay Maximum change in finished ground level i.
+Zone/Overlay Maximum change in finished ground level i.
 Residential, CMU, Industrial, Recreation, Dunedin Botanic Garden, Dunedin Hospital, Edgar Centre, Mercy Hospital, Moana Pool, Otago Museum, School, Stadium, Campus and Wakari Hospital zones 1.5m ii.
-Rural, Rural Residential, Ashburn Clinic, Dunedin International Airport, Invermay and Hercus, and Taieri Aerodrome zones 2m iii.
-GPMA 1m Maximum depth of 250mm (except as required for the foundation of buildings) iv.
-ONF, UBMA, SHS, ONL, ONCC, HNCC 1m ٧.
-SNL, NCC 1.5m vi.
+Rural, Rural Residential, Ashburn Clinic, Dunedin International Airport, Invermay and Hercus, and Taieri Aerodrome zones 2.0m iii.
+GPMA 1.0m Maximum depth of 250mm (except as required for the foundation of buildings) iv.
+ONF, UBMA, SHS, ONL, ONCC, HNCC 1.0m V. SNL, NCC 1.5m vi.
 In an ASBV; Within 20m of a water body1 or MHWS in the Rural, and Invermay and Hercus Zones; or Within 5m of a water body1 or MHWS in all other zones.
-0.5m

-Zon ne/Overlay Maximum change in finished ground level vii.
-Haz1 (flood) & Haz1A (flood) Haz2 (flood) & Haz3 (flood, alluvial fan) 0.5m viii.
-Haz1 (land instability) & Haz2 (land instability) 1m
+0.5m vii.
+Haz1 (flood) & Haz1A (flood) Haz2 (flood) & Haz3 (flood, alluvial fan) N/A viii.
+Haz1 (land instability) & Haz2 (land instability) 1.0m a.
+The maximum area of earthworks to be considered earthworks - small scale is as follows:

 - b.
 The following activities are exempt from Rule 8A.5.1.3.a.ii: - i.
-Earthworks in the rural zones, as part of a farming activity for the construction of offal pits, silage pits and farm landfills. - X. The following activities are exempt from Rule 8A.5.1.3.a.vi.3 (within 5m of MHWS): - i.
-Earthworks ancillary to port activities in the Industrial Port Zone. - See Rule 10.3.3.7 for how setbacks from water bodies will be measured.
+Earthworks in the rural zones, as part of a farming activity for the construction of offal pits, silage pits and farm landfills.

+8A.5.1.4 Maximum Area